 Vice Treasurer: Assists the treasurer with position responsibilities.

-Board Member: Attends meetings of the UNIS stakeholders on the mainland and represents the students opinion there.
+Board Member: Attends meetings of the UNIS board and represents the students opinion there.

-Board Observer: Attends the stakeholders meetings as observer and reports back to the student council.
+Board Observer: Attends meetings of the UNIS board as observer and reports back to the student council.

 Student Department Representatives: Each department (Geology, Geophysics, Technology, Biology) and the Arctic Nature Guides sends one representative to the SC to represent their opinion.
 This position needs to be filled by a bachelor student.